Sharing stories and rhymes, singing, talking and playing with your child is not just fun but good for little brains too!

 Please note that Chess Club is only held during the school term.

-Summer Reading Club is designed to encourage children to visit the library and keep reading throughout the long summer holiday.
+Summer Reading Club is designed to motivate children to visit the library and keep reading throughout the long summer holiday.
+It is suitable for children of all ages and families are encouraged to join the club online and to read and do the challenges together.

 Teachers are encouraged to bring students to the library in classes or smaller groups at any time of the year.
 Tours of the library are available on request.